September 12th, 2014

 Non-native species may also be a good choice, as they are not always invasive to other native trees in the same area.
 Non-native trees don't necessarily come from far away, they may come from neighboring areas but from different ecosystems.
-Pine trees, for example, can flourish in desert areas and other climate regions, but they will need some human assistance fas far as hydration.
+Pine trees, for example, can flourish in desert areas and other climate regions, but they will need some human assistance as far as hydration.
 The root systems from larger pine trees usually pose no serious threat to sidewalks and foundations.

-Think about where you want to plant your trees and how their locations will affect surrounding parts of your home.
+Think about where you want to plant your trees and how their locations will affect surrounding aspects of your home.
 Mulberry trees are a deciduous tree that Robins, Waxwings and Cardinals like to nest in, however, the fallen fruit is messy and can stain sidewalks.
 The Silver Maple grows so fast that it becomes brittle and breaks easily during storms.
 Their roots are notorious for cracking driveways and sidewalks.
 Pine trees are always a great choice, but once their branches interfere with power lines, they must be trimmed back, never to grow back again.
 Eucalypyus trees (Australian immigrant) grow rampant in California and are a popular choice for domestic parots gone wild, but think twice when allowing one to grow too close to a pool - they are known for dropping big heavy branches.
 Planning for the right location will help you accurately account for maintenance and also more serious issues such as overhead electrical wires, underground pipes, cement slabs, fences and neighboring airspace.

-Local Climate - When choosing trees for birds, it is important to first consider your local climate.
+When choosing trees for birds, it is important to first consider your local climate.
 Hardwood trees, such as Maple, mainly grow well in colder climates and need freezing temperatures for the sap to run.
 The Chitalpa tree, a heat loving blossom tree, will grow 2 feet a year up to 30 feet in hot deserts.
 They produce a bright pink bloom that will persist through fall and is a good choice for birds that like flowering trees.

-Soil - Consider the chemistry of your soil by testing the soil for pH and nutrient level.
+Consider the chemistry of your soil by testing the soil for pH and nutrient level.
 Test kits are available at most nurseries and home improvement stores.
 The texture of your soil is also important.
 There are three types - sand, silt, and clay.
 Water-loving trees may have trouble in sand, since water is not retained well.
 On the other hand, clay can kill trees that require excellent drainage.

 Trees will grow more quickly and be healthier if you prepare the soil before planting.
 Lightly fertilize the area directly affected after digging to help the root system make the transition from the pot to the ground.
 When the tree is planted, lightly add a little more fertilizer to the top area around the trunk and add water.